myriadrf/LimeSDR_GW/docs/docs/modify_project.rst

         self.fft_s_axis = AXIStreamInterface(data_width=64, layout=s_axis_layout, clock_domain=self.lms7002.axis_m.clock_domain)
         self.fft_m_axis = AXIStreamInterface(data_width=64, layout=m_axis_layout, clock_domain=self.lms7002.axis_m.clock_domain)

+The sources for the module need to be added and the module instantiated.
 Detailed instructions on how to instantiate a non-LiteX module in a LiteX project can be found in the `Litex documentation`_, in this example it is done like this:

 .. code-block:: python

+        # add fft and wrapper to sources
+        platform.add_source("./gateware/examples/fft/fft.v")
+        platform.add_source("./gateware/examples/fft/fft_wrap.vhd")

         # assign fft wrapper ports to appropriate interfaces
         self.fft_params = dict()